Claire874/Claire874.github.io/_pages/about.md

 <b> Recent News </b> <br>
 <ul style="font-size: smaller;">
+  <li>🎉12/ 2024: Our survey paper:  A Review of Deep Learning-Based Approaches to Sign Language Porcessing is out! </li>
   <li>🎉12/ 2024: Our paper about CTC reodering for sign language translation has been accepted by COLING25!
 See you in Abu Dhabi!</li>
   <li>😊08/ 2024: I started working as a visiting researcher at NHK STRL.</li>
   <li>🎉05/ 2024: I presented two of our works for sign language translation at Signlang workshop, LREC-Coling 2024, Torino, Italy.</li>